 Winning Warehouse | Berry Building gets preservation award – A former warehouse and then dilapidated storefronts, the now renovated 1924 Berry Building garnered a state award for its preservation its owners John and Vicki Ott of Alley A Realty.
 Today, the building houses a gallery, a fitness studio and luxury condominiums.
 In addition to this $3 million renovation, the Otts have renovated nine other downtown buildings.

-Heading off the Achievement Gap: CBT Power Lunch – The achievement gap shows up in grade school, but Columbia Public Schools Superintendent Chris Belcher says it starts in preschool.
-He is advocating voters change a law to allow the passage of a law to fund quality preschool for all children in Boone County.
+Heading off the Achievement Gap: CBT Power Lunch — The achievement gap shows up in grade school, but Columbia Public Schools Superintendent Chris Belcher says it starts in preschool.
+He’s advocating change the law to fund preschool help.

 Basement Transformation.
 A former catch-all, today, Gail and John Metz’s basement looks and feels like Colorado-lodge-like space complete with a kitchen, living room with a roaring fireplace and even his and hers offices.
 Kerry Bramon Remodeling & Design created the cozy space.